Phoenix Premises Liability Attorney

 What Is Premises Liability?

 Premises liability is a legal doctrine that holds landowners responsible for the conditions of their properties.
-This legal concept often comes into play after property-related accidents such as slip-and-falls and dog attacks.
+This legal concept often comes into play after property-related accidents such as slip-and-falls, dog bites, pool accidents, fall accidents, poor lighting, inadequate security, and more.
 Similar to other types of personal injury cases, premises liability claims center on negligence.
-To secure compensation for a premises liability accident, you or your lawyer must prove the defendant’s negligence.
+To secure compensation for a premises liability accident, you or your Phoenix premises liability lawyer must prove the defendant’s negligence.

 - The defendant owned, leased or controlled the property at the time of the accident.